-13.1(5) A broker shall be required to open and maintain one or more trust accounts if the broker receives or expects to receive trust funds.
-For each separate trust account opened, the broker shall file with the Real Estate Commission a written Consent to Examine and Audit Trust Account form which irrevocably authorizes the Real Estate Commission to examine and audit the trust account.
-The form of consent shall be prescribed by and available from the Real Estate Commission, and shall include the account names and number, and the name and address of the depository.
+13.1(5) A broker shall be required to open and maintain one or more trust accounts if the broker is in the practice of depositing funds in a trust account.
+For each separate trust account opened, the broker shall file with the commission a written Consent to Examine and Audit Trust Account form, which irrevocably authorizes the commission to examine and audit the trust account.
+The form of consent shall be prescribed by and available from the commission and shall include the account names and number and the name and address of the depository.

 a.
-If the broker does not expect to receive trust funds, the broker shall file an affidavit with the Real Estate Commission on a form prescribed by and available from the Real Estate Commission.
+If the broker is not in the practice of depositing trust funds in a trust account, the broker shall file an affidavit with the commission on a form prescribed by and available from the commission.

 b.
-If trust funds are received by the broker after filing an affidavit, the broker must immediately open a trust account and file the appropriate Consent to Examine and Audit Trust Account form with the Real Estate Commission.
+If trust funds are received by the broker after filing an affidavit, the broker must immediately open a trust account and file the appropriate Consent to Examine and Audit Trust Account form with the commission.